 NOTE: Boiler is not for use in systems where water is replenished.
 Minerals in the water can build up on the heat transfer surfaces and cause overheating and subsequent failure of the heat exchanger.

 NOTE: Boiler utilizes EPDM synthetic rubber seals.
 Water treatment chemicals and system cleaning chemicals must be compatible with this and all other construction materials.

 SHIPMENT OF BOILER

 Each boiler is shipped in a single carton.
-Draft hood is shipped in a separate carton.

 Optional Vent Damper